mebinaya/mebinaya/README.md

 - 👀 I’m interested in object oriented programming, Databases and cloud computing.
 - 🌱 I’m currently learning React.js & node.js
 <!--- - 💞️ I’m looking to collaborate on ... --->
-- 📫 How to reach me (m.me/mebinayasharma)
+- 📫 How to reach me (m.me/mebinayasharma or mebinayasharma@gmail.com)

 <!---
 mebinaya/mebinaya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.